-These are among the questions raised in the new Mandeville Gallery exhibit, “Connections: Exploring the Ties Between Poet Jim McCord and Painter Bruce McColl,” which runs through Oct.
+These are among the questions raised in the new Mandeville Gallery exhibit, “Connections: Exploring the Ties Between Poet Jim McCord and Painter Bruce McColl,” which opened this week and runs through Oct.
 28.

 The two men – McCord is professor emeritus of English, and McColl, director of the Currier Museum Art Center in Manchester, N.H. – met more than a decade ago at the Vermont Studio Center.
 They spent hours discussing each other’s work, sparking a friendship that would influence both the form and content of their respective artistic endeavors.

 McCord, who retired in the spring after 34 years at Union, is an avid scholar of William Blake who also specialized in Chaucer, poetry, and the relationships between art, literature and history.